grafana/beyla/docs/sources/features/index.md

 eBPF allows us to overcome the limitations of manual instrumentation tools.
 The eBPF auto-instrumentation tool inserts tracepoints at the kernel connect/receive/write/close functions (also at the Go runtime in the case of Go applications).
-This low leve instrumentation provides more accurate metrics and traces, much closer to the user-perceived response time.
+This low level instrumentation provides more accurate metrics and traces, much closer to the user-perceived response time.

 Concretely, the eBPF auto-instrumentation tool reports traces that are divided in different spans: